tobbelobb/quadratic-voting-exercise-substrate/README.md

 Referendums have two phases: launch phase and voting phase.
 Each of them last 1 month.
 The voting phase is only initialized if the launch phase succeeds.
-If the proposal receives 1000 quadratically priced votes in the launch phase, then a voting phase is launched.
+If the proposal receives 1000 quadratically priced votes in the launch phase, then a voting phase is launched automatically through on-chain logic.

 During the launch phase, users vote about whether to launch a voting phase.
 The only voting option is "YES" during the launch phase, and any user can only vote once.